fhildeb/lukso-node-guide/validator-key-generation/02-lukso-wagyu.md

 You will have to provide the number of new keys to generate, your password that will be used for encrypting the deposit keys you generate and your withdrawal address for all the keys.
 You can read more about the withdrawal address within the [Earnings & Withdrawals](/6-blockchain-clients/02-network-theory.md) section of the guide.
 Then click `NEXT` to continue.

+> You can generate more keys than you actually want to fund right now.
+These will spin up in idle mode and wont be activated until they have enough funds on them.

 ![GUI Keygen](/img/gui_keygen_7.png)

 Click on `BROWSE` to specify the folder that will be used to generate the files.
 Afterwards click `CREATE` to generate your keys.